ricsanfre/pi-cluster/docs/_docs/longhorn.md

       #   * 'letsencrypt-issuer' (valid TLS certificate using IONOS API)
       #   * 'ca-issuer' (CA-signed certificate, not valid)
       cert-manager.io/cluster-issuer: letsencrypt-issuer
-      cert-manager.io/common-name: longhorn.picluster.ricsanfre.com
+      cert-manager.io/common-name: longhorn.${CLUSTER_DOMAIN}
   ```
+  {{site.data.alerts.note}}

+  Substitute variables (`${var}`) in the above yaml file before deploying helm chart.
+  -   Replace `${CLUSTER_DOMAIN}` by  the domain name used in the cluster.
+For example: `homelab.ricsanfre.com`
+      FQDN must be mapped, in cluster DNS server configuration, to NGINX Ingress Controller's Load Balancer service external IP.
+      External-DNS can be configured to automatically add that entry in your DNS service.
+  {{site.data.alerts.end}}

   With this configuration:

-  - Longhorn is configured to use `/storage` as default path for storing data (`defaultSettings.    defaultDataPath`)
+  - Longhorn is configured to use `/storage` as default path for storing data (`defaultSettings.defaultDataPath`)

-  - Ingress resource is created to make Longhorn front-end available through the URL `longhorn.picluster.ricsanfre.com`.
-Ingress resource for NGINX (`ingress`) is annotated so, basic authentication is used and a Valid TLS certificate is generated using Cert-Manager for `longhorn.picluster.ricsanfre.com` host
+  - Ingress resource is created to make Longhorn front-end available through the URL `longhorn.${CLUSTER_DOMAIN}`.
+Ingress resource for NGINX (`ingress`) is annotated so, basic authentication is used and a Valid TLS certificate is generated using Cert-Manager for `longhorn.${CLUSTER_DOMAIN}` host

 - Step 5: Install Longhorn in the longhorn-system namespace, using Helm: